Guides

 } >> "$FORGEJO_OUTPUT"

-# Commit the updated flake.lock to a dated branch, then call the
+# Commit the updated flake.lock and open a PR with the diff report.

 - name: Create branch, commit, and open pull request